GJNorman/PicScript/README.md

 ### The cons
 - Much slower execution. (estimating) ~50 thousand instruction per second (vs 1 million)
 - Requires about half of available RAM on pic10f202/206
-- Requires two pins for I2C
+- Requires two pins for I2C, but i'm looking into 1-Wire as an alternative

 at the moment, each instruction is processed as fast as it can be.
 But this means that each instruction has different timing.
 I may add some delays later to even these out so that execution is more predictable (but slower)